"Knowledge and intuition are both necessary. Either one,

 My Mentor

-Audley Wasson (included in the pictures below) was a deeply passionate musician who studied with the Swiss concert pianist Rudolph Ganz, who in turn studied with Busoni and Brahms.
+Audley Wasson was a deeply passionate musician who studied with the Swiss concert pianist Rudolph Ganz, who in turn studied with Busoni and Brahms.
 While Jazz is clearly a distinctive idiom, music is music, and Wasson - a classical pianist and master teacher - instilled in me the musical qualities that are most important to me to this day.

 The Results